-The Lottery launched its first game of Powerball on March 25, 2004, second game of Hot Lotto on June 24, 2004, third game of Wild Card 2 on September 23, 2004, fourth game of 2by2 on February 2, 2006, and fifth game of Mega Millions on January 31, 2010.
+The Lottery conducts five multi-state games: Powerball, Hot Lotto, Wild Card 2, 2by2, and Mega Millions.
+The Powerball game was launched on March 25, 2004; Hot Lotto on June 24, 2004; Wild Card 2 on September 23, 2004; 2by2 on February 2, 2006; and Mega Millions on January 31, 2010.
 The games of Powerball, Hot Lotto, and 2by2 have been re-launched with enhanced features.
-These games have a range of minimum jackpots of \$22,000 to \$20 million, and a range of odds of winning on a \$1 play of 1:3.59 to 1:39.89.
+These games have a range of minimum jackpots of \$22,000 to \$40 million, and a range of overall odds of winning a prize of 1:3.59 to 1:39.89.

 The Lottery's Give-A-Gift service provides players an opportunity to purchase lottery gift certificates in values of \$1, \$5, \$10, and \$20 to give as gifts to family members and friends for special occasions.
 The certificates are printed on Lottery terminals.
 The certificates may be redeemed for lottery tickets at any Lottery retailer and have no expiration date.
-Give-A-Gift sales for the fiscal year ended June 30, 2009 were \$1,559.

 The Lottery's subscription service provides players an opportunity to prepay and be automatically entered into draws for 13, 26, or 52 weeks.
-The service is available for the games of Powerball, Hot Lotto, Wild Card 2, and 2by2.
+The service is available for the games of Powerball, Hot Lotto, Wild Card 2, 2by2, and Mega Millions.
 Subscriptions are a convenience for players who cannot always get to a Lottery retailer before every drawing, for players who travel to another state on vacation during winter months, or as gifts.
-Currently there are 1,873 subscribers and 2,555 subscriptions.
-Subscription sales for the fiscal year ended June 30, 2009 accounted for 1.7% of total sales or \$370,000.
+Currently there are 2,426 subscribers and 3,032 subscriptions.